nadialefebvre/code-challenge-footprint/README.md

 * I quickly decided to use Material UI so I did the styling all along the project.
 * I did everything a little step at a time, to make sure everything was working and to detect bugs quickly, since I am very new to TypeScript, but also because I believe it's good practice.
 * I added little details like the color for the footprint, an error404 page and a loader that mimics the cards for a neat look (Skeleton component from Material UI).
+* I finally created some unit tests for the `averageFootprintCalculation` function.

 ### Problems and solutions